openai/openai-node/src/_shims/README.md

 `openai` supports a wide variety of runtime environments like Node.js, Deno, Bun, browsers, and various edge runtimes, as well as both CommonJS (CJS) and EcmaScript Modules (ESM).

-To do this, `openai` provides shims for either using `node-fetch` when in Node (because `fetch` is still experimental there) or the global `fetch` API built into the environment when not in Node.
+To do this, `openai` provides shims for either using `undici` when in Node or the global `fetch` API built into the environment when not in Node.

 It uses [conditional exports](https://nodejs.org/api/packages.html#conditional-exports) to automatically select the correct shims for each environment.
 However, conditional exports are a fairly new